atomt/acne/README.md

 Renew all certificates in the store close to their expiry date. *NOT WORKING YET*

+    acne install <cert> [<cert2> ..]

+(Re-)installs a already issued certificate. new and renew does this automatically.
+This is useful to test installation hooks or reinstall if something didn't go as planned.

 ## Hooks

 Hooks live in `/etc/acne/hooks/`, as one executable script or binary per hook (see defaults.run and --run).
 Hooks gets called with a parameter -- install, remove, postinst or postrm.